mjhoefer/mjhoefer.github.io/_pages/about.md

 DIS Demo
 ======
-Thank you for checking out the demo today.
+Thank you for checking out the demo at DIS.
 You can download the PDF of the demo worksheets here:
 - <a href="https://michaelhoefer.com/files/DIS2DEMO-needs.pdf" target="_blank">Needs reflection worksheet</a>
 - <a href="https://michaelhoefer.com/files/DIS2DEMO-self.pdf" target="_blank">Self-aspects reflection worksheet</a>

+You can download the related papers here:
+- <a href="https://michaelhoefer.com/files/DIS2023.pdf" target="_blank">Paper about Reflection on Needs in Daily Life</a>
+- <a href="https://michaelhoefer.com/files/CHI2023.pdf" target="_blank">Paper about Reflection on Self-Aspects in Daily Life</a>

 - [Needs reflection worksheet](https://michaelhoefer.com/files/DISDEMO-needs.pdf)
 - [Self-aspects reflection worksheet](https://michaelhoefer.com/files/DISDEMO-self.pdf)